Esri/cityengine/_plugins/puma.md

 examples:

   - title: Street Segment
     text: This example demonstrates the main features of Puma in a compact scene.
 Starting from various input shapes (street shapes and building/floor footprints), multiple different Rule Packages are applied to create models ranging from abstract building volumes to realistic facades and street-level scenes.
-Extract the contents of all 5 zips into a <strong>single directory</strong> then open the Rhino and Grasshopper files and Puma will find the RPks automatically.
+Extract the contents of all 5 zips into a <strong>single directory</strong> then open the Rhino and Grasshopper files and Puma will find the RPKs automatically.

     files:
       - title: Street Segment Example Part 1 (Rhino Scene files)